SNOWSHOEING

 to capture that spectacular image, and bird watchers to observe an

-elusive species.
 A family oriented sport, snowshoeing enables people

 of all ages to comfortably tour the winter countryside at their own